usedoperative-sudo/ikemen-go-ios/README.md

 1. Place `.def` stage files in `Documents/ikemen-go/IkemenGo/stages/`
 2. Reference them in your screenpack's select definition

 > **Note for adding characters**: the iOS build uses the engine's default behavior of keeping every character on a team fully loaded in memory for the whole match.
 In Tag/Simul/Turns modes with **heavy external fighters**, the combined sprite + sound data can push the app over iOS's memory limit (the **Jetsam** watchdog kills the process with no warning).
 If the app quits suddenly during a match, it is almost always this.

 ## Known Limitations

 - **Memory / Jetsam kills with heavy content.** iOS enforces a hard memory limit per app.
 This port does not perform on-demand asset unloading for standby team fighters (a change that was prototyped but reverted because it could interfere with the engine's internal fight-logic invariants).
 Consequences:
   - **Team modes (Tag / Simul / Turns) with large external fighters** can consume a lot of memory, because all team members remain resident.
-  - On low-memory devices, the app may be terminated by iOS with no error dialog.
+  - On low-memory iDevices, the app may be terminated by iOS with no error dialog.
   - **Recommendation: avoid playing with very heavy fighters/packs** (particularly multiple big fighters on one team, or stages with long background videos), and keep the number of simultaneously-loaded team members low.
 A more capable device and fewer/lighter characters will help.
 - **No graceful out-of-memory recovery** in the engine itself.

 ## Project Structure

 ```
 ikemen-go-ios/
 ├── Ikemen-GO/              # Upstream Ikemen GO engine source (embedded copy)
 │   ├── src/                # Engine source code (Go)
 │   ├── build/              # Build scripts for desktop platforms
 │   └── ...
-├── IKEMENGo/               # iOS app (Theos project)
+├── IKEMENGo/               # iOS app
 │   ├── main.m              # App entry point, engine data seeding
 │   ├── OverlayControls.m   # On-screen touch controls (D-pad + buttons)
 │   ├── OverlayControls.h   # Touch controls header
 │   ├── Makefile            # Theos build configuration
-│   ├── control             # Debian package metadata
+│   ├── control             # Debian-like package metadata
 │   ├── engine/             # Compiled engine output (libengine.a)
 │   └── Resources/          # App bundle resources
 ├── ios/                    # iOS-specific engine build tree
 │   └── engine/             # iOS Go source files and vendor deps
 ├── deps/                   # Pre-compiled iOS static libraries
 │   ├── ios-sdl/            # SDL2
 │   ├── ios-libxmp/         # libxmp (module music)
 │   └── ios-ffmpeg/         # FFmpeg (video/audio decoding)
 ├── LICENSE                 # MIT License
 └── README.md               # This file
 ```

 ## Credits